junxit/us-congress-bills-110/bill.md

     >   - **(B)** Any amounts credited to the Airport and Airway Trust Fund under section 9602(b) with respect to amounts described in this paragraph.

 - **(g)** *Effective date*
-  - **(1)** *Modifications* Except as provided in paragraph (2), the amendments made by this section shall apply to fuels removed, entered, or sold after September 30, 2007.
+  - **(1)** *Modifications* Except as provided in paragraph (2), the amendments made by this section shall apply to fuels removed, entered, or sold after December 31, 2007.
   - **(2)** *Extensions* The amendments made by subsections (b) and (f)(1) shall take effect on the date of the enactment of this Act.
 - **(h)** *Floor stocks tax*
-  - **(1)** *Imposition of tax* In the case of aviation fuel which is held on October 1, 2007, by any person, there is hereby imposed a floor stocks tax on aviation fuel equal to—
+  - **(1)** *Imposition of tax* In the case of aviation fuel which is held on January 1, 2008, by any person, there is hereby imposed a floor stocks tax on aviation fuel equal to—
     - **(A)** the tax which would have been imposed before such date on such fuel had the amendments made by this section been in effect at all times before such date, reduced by
     - **(B)** the sum of—
       - **(i)** the tax imposed before such date on such fuel under section 4081 of the Internal Revenue Code of 1986, as in effect on such date, and
       - **(ii)** in the case of kerosene held exclusively for such person’s own use, the amount which such person would (but for this clause) reasonably expect (as of such date) to be paid as a refund under section 6427(l) of such Code with respect to such kerosene.
   - **(2)** *Liability for tax and method of payment*
-    - **(A)** *Liability for tax* A person holding aviation fuel on October 1, 2007, shall be liable for such tax.
+    - **(A)** *Liability for tax* A person holding aviation fuel on January 1, 2008, shall be liable for such tax.
-    - **(B)** *Time and method of payment* The tax imposed by paragraph (1) shall be paid on January 31, 2008, and in such manner as the Secretary of the Treasury shall prescribe.
+    - **(B)** *Time and method of payment* The tax imposed by paragraph (1) shall be paid on April 30, 2008, and in such manner as the Secretary of the Treasury shall prescribe.
   - **(3)** *Transfer of floor stock tax revenues to trust funds* For purposes of determining the amount transferred to the Airport and Airway Trust Fund, the tax imposed by this subsection shall be treated as imposed by the provision of section 4081 of the Internal Revenue Code of 1986 which applies with respect to the aviation fuel involved.
   - **(4)** *Definitions* For purposes of this subsection—
     - **(A)** *Aviation fuel* The term aviation fuel means aviation-grade kerosene and aviation gasoline, as such terms are used within the meaning of section 4081 of the Internal Revenue Code of 1986.